raul23/organize-ebooks/README.rst

 * `Tesseract <https://github.com/tesseract-ocr/tesseract>`_ for running OCR on books - version 4 gives
   better results.

   `:warning:` OCR is a slow resource-intensive process.
-Hence, by default only the first 7 and last 3 pages are OCRed through the option
+Hence, by default only the first 7 and last 3 pages are OCR-ed through the option
   ``--ocr-only-first-last-pages``.
 More info at `Script options <#script-options>`_.
 * `Ghostscript <https://www.ghostscript.com/>`_: ``gs`` converts *pdf* to *png* (useful for OCR)
 * `textutil <https://ss64.com/osx/textutil.html>`_ or `catdoc <http://www.wagner.pp.ru/~vitus/software/catdoc/>`_: for converting *doc* to *txt*